ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-anchor-wallet.md

     You have now successfully added your Ultra Pro account to Anchor wallet.

-## Accessing the Toolkit
+## Accessing the Tool Kit

-To access the Ultra Toolkit, please visit: https://toolkit.ultra.io
+To access the Ultra Tool Kit, please visit: https://toolkit.ultra.io

 ## Network Selection

-Once you're on the Toolkit homepage, click on the network selection component on the top right of your screen.
+Once you're on the Tool Kit homepage, click on the network selection component on the top right of your screen.

 ![](../fundamentals/images/toolkit-network-selection.png)

-Clicking on the network selection component will open up a list of available networks that you can use the toolkit on.
+Clicking on the network selection component will open up a list of available networks that you can use the tool kit on.
 For the sake of this tutorial, we will be using the Ultra Mainnet.
 From the list of available networks, click on `Mainnet`.

-## Login to Toolkit
+## Login to Tool Kit

-Click on the `Login To Toolkit` button to open a list of all supported login methods, and then select the `Anchor` option.
+Click on the `Login To Tool Kit` button to open a list of all supported login methods, and then select the `Anchor` option.

 ![](../fundamentals/images/toolkit-login-button.png)